 Medaille Grads Get High Marks for Commitment to Students Across WNY

-By Michelle Cefaratti, visiting instructor, Divison of Education
+By Michelle Cefaratti, visiting instructor, Division of Education

 There's a lot of talk these days about failing schools and teacher accountability.
 Enough to leave few thinking it's an earnest profession.
 But, despite the rhetoric, these Medaille gradautes are working relentlessly to improve the school experience.